Size8 to 12 inches (20-30 cm)

 - Diet consists of small fishes and larger invertebrates.

-- Juvenile (up to approximately 6 inches (16 cm) in length) consumes zooplankton, including planktonic crustaceans and free swimming insect larvae.
+- Juveniles (up to approximately 6 inches (16 cm) in length) consume zooplankton, including planktonic crustaceans and free-swimming insect larvae.

 - Feeds throughout the day and night, but is most active at night.

 - Occurs in the Atlantic watershed from Virginia to Florida, the Gulf of Mexico drainage, and the St. Lawrence, Great Lakes and Mississippi River basin from Southern Canada to the Gulf of Mexico.